betacode/unity-cloud-build/docs/BuildsApi.md

 orgid = 'orgid_example' # str | Organization identifier
 projectid = 'projectid_example' # str | Project identifier
-buildtargetid = 'buildtargetid_example' # str | unique id auto-generated from the build target name options = unity_cloud_build_api.Options9() # Options9 | Options for starting the builds.
+buildtargetid = 'buildtargetid_example' # str | unique id auto-generated from the build target name body = unity_cloud_build_api.BuildtargetidBuildsBody() # BuildtargetidBuildsBody | Options for starting the builds.
 You can specify a platform and label only when starting a local (_local) build.
-A local build will return immediately and be  marked as successful.  (optional)
+A local build will return immediately and be marked as successful.
+ (optional)

 try:
     # Create new build
-    api_response = api_instance.start_builds(orgid, projectid, buildtargetid, options=options)
+    api_response = api_instance.start_builds(orgid, projectid, buildtargetid, body=body)
     pprint(api_response)
 except ApiException as e:
     print("Exception when calling BuildsApi->start_builds: %s\n" % e)